maryamlawal727-star/n8n-automation-portfolio/workflows/competitor-intelligence/README.md

 ## The Solution

 This workflow runs every morning and visits each competitor's website automatically.
-It checks for changes — new pages, updated pricing, new services, new blog content, job listings — and passes everything it finds to Groq AI which writes a concise intelligence summary for each competitor.
+It checks for changes — new pages, updated pricing, new services, new blog content, job listings — and passes everything it finds to Groq AI, which writes a concise intelligence summary for each competitor.

 If a significant change is detected, an alert is sent instantly to Telegram with the competitor name, what changed, what it means, and a recommended action.
 Everything is also logged in Google Sheets for a full historical record.